2. Attachment and Trust Instead Of Goodies

 2.7 What undesired behaviour does my dog show, what is the cause and with which building blocks, in which order, can I modify my dog’s behaviour?

 • A dog that does not manage a calm and relaxed «Stay!» because it is still insecure, primarily needs a combination of relationship, attachment, socialisation and education.
-Task training (with goodies), which in this case is to be regarded as a secondary virtue, would not be effective or rather to be considered as manipulation or bribing.
+Task training (with goodies), which in this case is to be regarded as a secondary virtue, would not be effective, or rather to be considered as manipulation or bribing.

-• With a dog that repeatedly removes itself from the «sit / stay» position, the first port of call not task training, but to check with oneself what the possible cause may be!
-Very often this has to do with the fact that the dog owner has learned to praise the dog, often with goodies, when he comes to him.
-But the dog does not understand that he is rewarded for both the «Stay!» and for the «Come!» – that is human thinking – but only for the coming.
-In this way, the dog has progressively learned to free himself.
 That’s why you never call your dog that you have put in «Stay!» as long as it is in basic training, but you go and pick him up where you have placed him.
 This way he learns that «Stay!» means exactly that and that he will be picked up and does not have to worry about you possibly forgetting him there.
 When the dog owner returns to the dog, the dog remains in position «Sit!» and is calmly praised for doing so, «good Sit!».
-In other words, first the knowledge and skills must be built up with the dog owner to strengthen the relationship and secondly, the dog owner must learn how his dog processes information.

 • In order for a dog to become a reliable and robust service or protection dog, the relationship with the owner must be built and sufficient attention must be paid to socialisation and education to ensure that the dogs develops the necessary stability and social security before it is trained as a service dog.